The Review of Radical Political Economics is pleased to announce a Call for Candidates for the 2022 elections to the RRPE Editorial Board.

 Please review the RRPE Aims and Scope to ensure you can contribute to the journal—candidates should have expertise, and an emerging or established scholarly record, in at least two or three areas of radical political economics.
 You must be a member of URPE to stand for election (join URPE).
 Editorial Board members are elected by the URPE membership—only members of URPE may vote in Editorial Board elections.

 The journal, and Editorial Board, function collectively.
-Duties of Editorial Board members include: reviewing an average of one manuscript per month (12 manuscripts/year); serving on Special Issue Collectives; serving on various sub-committees; attending two meetings a year (in January at the ASSA conference, and in April usually in NYC).
+Duties of Editorial Board members include: reviewing an average of one manuscript per month (12 manuscripts/year); serving on Special Issue Collectives; serving on various sub-committees; attending three meetings a year (two-hour meeting in January at the ASSA conference, full-day meeting in April usually in NYC, and two-hour zoom meeting in late September/early October).

 Serving on the Editorial Board is a major commitment, but is also rewarding since it is an important way to contribute to URPE.
 If you are interested in running, please download this detailed file with important additional information (Candidate Information about Running).